Sobhangh/IDP-Z3/docs/zettlr/IEP 03 enumeration.md

     - [ ] remove dead code in constructedFrom
 - [ ] allow range enumeration in theory/structure

+problem with rule.interpret(problem):
+* just repeating it in theory annotate makes it run in 14 sec
+* need to avoid recursivity in Rule.interpret()

 ## Binary quantifications
 - [ ] update syntax of quantification over type